Edinburgh: Notable people

 Another Edinburgh resident was Greyfriars Bobby.
 The small Skye Terrier reputedly kept vigil over his dead master's grave in Greyfriars Kirkyard for 14 years in the 1860s and 1870s, giving rise to a story of canine devotion which plays a part in attracting visitors to the city.

 International relations

 Twin towns and sister cities

 The City of Edinburgh has entered into 14 international twinning arrangements since 1954.
 Most of the arrangements are styled as Twin Cities but the agreement with Kraków is designated as a Partner City, and the agreement with Kyoto Prefecture is officially styled as a Friendship Link, reflecting its status as the only region to be twinned with Edinburgh.

-In June 2024, the City of Edinburgh Council shelved plans for a friendship arrangement with Kaohsiung, Taiwan, after a report raised concerns that the agreement could heighten cyber attacks.
-A few weeks before the decision, the Chinese Consul General met with Scottish government minister Angus Robertson to protest against the potential agreement.
+In June 2024, the City of Edinburgh Council shelved plans for a friendship arrangement with Kaohsiung, Taiwan, after concerns were raised that the agreement could hurt relations with China and heighten the risk of cyber attacks.
+A few weeks before the decision, the Chinese consul general, Zhang Biao, met with Scottish government minister Angus Robertson to protest against the potential agreement.
 In a letter to the city council, the Chinese representative said signing a sister city agreement "will hurt the feeling of the Chinese people and bring about serious consequences to … bilateral relations".